nshalon/DomCycle/README.md

 # DomCycle: *de novo* identification of circular genetic elements in microbial and metagenomic samples

 DomCycle relies on coverage profiles of contigs in an assembly graph to confidently infer circular genetic elements in a sequenced sample.
-First, through an inputted FASTG file and .sam mapped read files, DomCycle constructs an assembly graph.
+First, through an inputted FASTG file and SAM mapped read files, DomCycle constructs an assembly graph.
 In the assembly graph, nodes represent contig ends and edges represent either (1) connections between contig ends supported by read pairs or (2) a 3'-5' connection of a single contig.
 Each edge has a coverage value.
 Using the final assembly graph and contig-level coverage values, the dominant cycles algorithm (Algorithm 1 in the manuscript) is used to identify putative circular elements.
 Each element is further vetted on a nucleotide-level coverage profile for final cycle output.

 To read more about DomCycle and its performance, please refer to our [preprint manuscript](https://www.biorxiv.org/content/10.1101/2021.05.25.445656v1).